The Hero’s Journey® Foundation is a not-for-profit 501(c)3 organization.

 Christopher worked as an EMT and a certified Wilderness First Responder for many years.
 He now lives in Vermont, where he leads men’s groups and uses his knowledge of the outdoors and primitive living to help people of all ages to connect more deeply with the external natural world and with their own true natures.

 John Claude Wepner has been involved with the Hero’s Journey Foundation since 2004.
-He started working with the Young Men’s Journey in 2011.
-He brings his passion for personal growth and transformational work together with his love of wilderness and nature settings in his leadership.
+He brings his passion for personal growth and transformational group work together with his love of wilderness and nature settings in his leadership.